JesusTheHun/lisk-bike/README.md

 docker-compose up -d nodejs
 ````

-For the other run you just have to use your classic `docker-compose start` and `docker-compose stop`
+Next times you can use `docker-compose start` and `docker-compose stop`

 ### Create some data

-Create accounts.
-This will create two accounts, one for the company, one for rent.
+We will create two accounts, one for the company, one for rent.
 The accounts will be store in json file in the script directory.

 ````bash
 cd tests && node create-accounts.test.js
 ````

-Create bikes.
-This will create <ARG> bikes by default using the company account.
+We will now create <ARG> bikes using the company account.
 The default bike location is in Paris, you can of course edit the script to change their default location.

 ````bash